Erdk/SudokuSolver/README.md

 SudokuSolver
 ============

-Sudoku solver written in C using AI techniques.
+Sudoku solver written in C++ using AI techniques.